Ye-Huifang/crowdfundingApp/Phase 1 writeup.md

 ```
 Contributor contributor = new Contributor(id, name, email, creditCardNumber, creditCardCVV, creditCardExpiryYear, creditCardExpiryMonth, creditCardPostCode);
 ```
-2. The input should already be string instead of integer due to the datatype set in contributor class
+2. The input should already be string instead of integer due to the datatype set in contributor class.
+So i deleted the (Integer) and toString()
 ```
 String creditCardExpiryMonth = ((Integer)data.get("creditCardExpiryMonth")).toString();
 String creditCardExpiryYear = ((Integer)